dhrubo55/personal-blog/content/posts/day-63-alert-system-for-java-outofmemory-error.md

                     return pool;
                 }
             }
-            throw new AssertionError("Could not find tenured space");
+            throw new Exception("Could not find tenured pool");
         }
     }
 ```